appwrite/appwrite/app/sdks/php/docs/account.md

 PUT https://appwrite.io/v1/account/recovery
 ```

 ** Use this endpoint to complete the user account password reset.
-Both the **userId** and **token** arguments will be passed as query parameters to the redirect URL you have provided when sending your request to the /auth/recovery endpoint.
+Both the **userId** and **secret** arguments will be passed as query parameters to the redirect URL you have provided when sending your request to the /auth/recovery endpoint.

 Please note that in order to avoid a [Redirect Attack](https://github.com/OWASP/CheatSheetSeries/blob/master/cheatsheets/Unvalidated_Redirects_and_Forwards_Cheat_Sheet.md) the only valid redirect URLs are the ones from domains you have set when adding your platforms in the console interface. **